TheMadDrunk/s2g_props/README.md

 # svg2geojson-properties

-This package provides a function `convertFromString` to convert SVG data into a map style format compatible with tools like Mapbox and MapLibre.
-It adds properties, including a UUID, to the features based on provided configurations and includes additional images with layers to make them visible on the map.
+This package provides a function `convertFromString` to convert SVG data into a GeoJSON format with hierarchical properties.
+It's particularly useful for converting venue/stadium layouts where elements have a natural hierarchy (e.g., Stadium → Section → Row → Seat).

 ## Installation